 Telecom companies are delving deeper into the security market as customers demand that more defenses be baked into their Internet and phone services.
-The latest example is Verizon Business, which is following up last year's Cybertrust acquisition
+The latest example is Verizon Business, which is following up last year's Cybertrust acquisition with a new unified threat management (UTM) service.

 Security services is another way for the carrier to add value to customers.